George Kenneth Mallory (1900-1986)

 George Kenneth Mallory (1900-1986) was an American pathologist

-Born into pathology, Ken was son of Frank Burr Mallory (1862-1921) for whom Mallory’s bodies are named; and the younger brother to Tracy Burr Mallory (1896–1951) distinguished pathologist who succeeded James Homer Wright as Chief of Pathology at Massachusetts General Hospital in Boston.
+GK Mallory was an American pathologist whose name endures through the Mallory-Weiss Syndrome/ lesion / tear.
+Born into a dynasty of distinguished pathologists, he followed in the footsteps of his father Frank Burr Mallory (1862-1921) for whom Mallory’s bodies are named; and older brother Tracy Burr Mallory (1896–1951) a distinguished pathologist who succeeded James Homer Wright as Chief of Pathology at Massachusetts General Hospital in Boston.

-- 1926-1928 internship in internal medicine at the Boston City Hospital
+• 1926–1928 – Completed internship in internal medicine at Boston City Hospital.

-- 1951 – Chief of Pathology at the Mallory Institute of Pathology at Boston City until retirement in 1965
+• 1951 – Succeeded Frederic Parker Jr. as Chief of Pathology and Director of the Mallory Institute of Pathology at Boston City Hospital.

 Medical Eponyms